tuva-health/docs/docs/getting-started.md

 # 🏁 Getting Started

-This video provides a short intro to Tuva to get you up and running.

-<iframe width="760" height="440" src="https://www.youtube.com/embed/XGCWrrsXnKk?si=KEW295zK7EG-F2Ww" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen="true"></iframe>

-The slides below describe our standard approach to setting up multiple data sources on Tuva.

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTXPpfaH0z89ses1ItouCa-pwZ643J8Sa5PTc5FoVPYIAIFZgkN4qI7E8rVhdwxscxeRTVUCG-kGisC/embed?start=false&loop=false&delayms=3000" frameborder="0" width="760" height="440" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
+To use Tuva, you first need map your raw data into the *Tuva Input Layer*, a standardized schema designed for raw healthcare data.
+This mapping is done through *Connectors* -- data pipelines that transform your source data into the Input Layer format.

+To get started:
+- Visit the [Connectors](/docs/connectors/connectors-overview.md) section of this site.
+- Browse pre-built connectors for common data formats.
+- Or learn how to build a connector for your specific data sources.

-The video below includes a more thorough overview of how to setup your claims data using Tuva.
+The video below provides an overview of how to setup your claims data using Tuva.

 <iframe width="760" height="440" src="https://www.youtube.com/embed/FWxbrt7Fgiw?si=dyo4uD_MTW4dmAGk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen="true"></iframe>